 Spring – When the Siren Sounds

-In the spring term, we experience what life was like for a child living in the time of the Second World War.
+These are the key questions that we answer in our spring term topic.
+We experience what life was like for a child living in the time of the Second World War.
 As war begins, and the air raid siren sounds, we first find out about life in our country during wartime - how people protected themselves, how rationing affected diet, and what it felt like for a child who was evacuated away from their family.
-A trip to Michelham Priory enhances our ability to empathise with a child in this situation.
+A trip to Newhaven Fort enhances our topic by learning about wartime defences and the Home Front.

 During the second half of the spring term, we learn about the effects of war on children in different countries around the world.
 We are introduced to The Holocaust through our texts Rose Blanche and The Boy in the Striped Pyjamas.
 In RE, we learn about the Jewish faith and explore how people’s faith may affect their choices: focusing particularly on Anne Frank.
 Finally, our wartime journey ends with a VE Day-style celebration- come and celebrate with us!

 - Which countries were involved in the Second World War?